 - (a) David Kelsch is a Director of the Company, as well as the President and Chief Operating Officer.
-He provides consulting services to the Company, as well as technical and professional services. - (b) Douglas Eaton is a Director and the Company's CEO.
+He controls Dave Kelsch Consulting Ltd., which provides the Company with consulting services, as well as technical and professional services.
+On June 1, 2019, the Company entered into an Amending Agreement with Dave Kelsch Consulting Ltd. See "Share Capital" regarding an amendment to Mr. Kelsch's Services Agreement. - (b) Douglas Eaton is a Director and the Company's CEO.
 He is a shareholder of and has significant influence over Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), which is a geological consulting firm.
 Archer Cathro provides the Company with office space and administrative support.
 He is also a Director, President and CEO of Strategic. - (c) Glenn Yeadon is a Director and Corporate Secretary of Strategic.
 He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services. - (d) Larry Donaldson is the Company's CFO.
 He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") (formerly Donaldson Grassi Chartered Professional Accountants until January 31, 2019), a firm in which he has significant influence.
 DBM CPA provides the Company with accounting and tax services.
-He is also CFO of Strategic. - (e) Drechsler Consulting Ltd. is controlled by Richard Drechsler, who is Vice-President of Communications for Strategic.
+He is also CFO of Strategic.

+- (e) Drechsler Consulting Ltd. is controlled by Richard Drechsler, who is Vice-President of Communications for Strategic.
 Drechsler Consulting Ltd. provides consulting services to the Company and - (f) Linda Knight is the Corporate Secretary of the Company.